koknat/dif/README.md

        -head              Compare only the first 10000 lines

-       -headLines N       Compare only the first N lines
+       -headLines N       Compare only the first N lines If a negative number is used, ignore the first -N lines

        -tail              Compare only the first 10000 lines

-       -tailLines N       Compare only the first N lines
+       -tailLines N       Compare only the first N lines If a negative number is used, ignore the last -N lines

        -yaml              Compare two yaml files, sorting the keys